-This article discusses the meaning of Virabhadrasana, the story behind it, the step by step procedure, its benefits, and variations.
+This article discusses the meaning of Virabhadrasana, the story behind it, the step-by-step procedure, its benefits, and its variations.

 The pose gets this name because it resembles the pose of the mythical warrior as figured in the ancient temples of India.
 In English, it is popularly known as Warrior Pose.

 Persons with health conditions like chronic back pain, disc disorder, knee injury, or disorder should avoid this posture.
 Pregnant ladies should avoid the third variation.

 According to B.K.S Iyengar, people with weak hearts should not try this one.
 Even normal persons should not perform this pose for a longer duration.